 Bellingham Public Schools was one of only two districts in Washington state awarded with the State Auditor’s Stewardship Award at the 74th annual Washington Association of School Business Officials (WASBO) conference in June 2018.
 This award recognizes the Department of Finance and Operations for being an outstanding example of commitment to safeguarding public resources through transparency and accountability.

 School Day Information

-Visit school day information to learn more about school meals, school supplies, transportation, emergency and safety, weather procedures and more.
+Visit school day information to learn more about school meals, school supplies, transportation, safety, weather procedures and more.

 School Schedules and Calendar